MOTOROLA

 Introduction

 The Galvin Corporation created what they argued was the first production AM broadcast car radio, in the early 1930's.
 Up through the mid-1930's, they also made specially modified car radios to receive police broadcasts, on a "to order" basis for nearby police departments.
 These were the days when the company was small enough that one could walk in off the street and have a special modification of a "stock" radio done almost "while you wait."
-Galvin began producing "Motorola" brand mobile AM police one-way radio equipment in 1937, with a modified broadcast automobile radio first called the "Police" and later dubbed the "Police Cruiser."
+Galvin began producing "Motorola" brand mobile AM police one-way radio equipment in 1937, on a large scale, with a modified broadcast automobile radio first called the "Police" and later dubbed the "Police Cruiser."
 In approximately 1939, Galvin introduced two-way operation with the T-69-20A mobile police transmitter, a VHF AM two-piece unit which operated in the 30-40 Megacycle range.
 Base station transmitters and receivers were also produced to communicate with this mobile equipment.
 The pre-war Galvin AM equipment is detailed on its own separate page, PREWAR MOTOROLA POLICE RADIO.

 Deluxe Line (1940-1950)

 In 1940, the Connecticut State Police adopted a VHF FM two way system in the 39 MHz band, manufactured by Fred M. Link's Link Radio Corporation.
 The Link contract was the first large scale two way FM VHF system in the country and was so successful that it was held out as a model for other departments to emulate.
 It should be noted that many articles, and Link's own advertising at the time, give the impression that Link was first with an FM VHF two way radio, but this is not actually the case.
 GE had purchased a license to pursue FM development from Major Armstrong, inventor of FM, and had produced working VHF FM equipment since approximately 1938, although it was essentially experimental without meaningful sales.
-This equipment had been examined by Professor Daniel Noble, consultant to the state police, however he found it "unsatisfactory" for reasons not fully disclosed.
+This equipment had been examined by Professor Daniel Noble, consultant to the state police, who rented some of it (probably for "reverse engineering!"
+However, he found it "unsatisfactory" for reasons not fully disclosed.
 The Fred Link system was built to Noble's specifications, by modifying existing VHF AM equipment (the 8-UA receiver and 15-UBX transmitter.).
 Noble would shortly thereafter join Galvin Corporation and supervise the production of Galvin's own line of two-way FM radios, which not coincidentally looked very much like original Link equipment, and was in direct competition with it.
 This first line of Galvin FM equipment was dubbed the Motorola "Deluxe" line, and Galvin at that time ceased design of any new "Police Cruiser" receivers or T-69 series AM transmitting equipment (although production of both continued throughout the remainder of the 1940's.)
 Fred Link encountered financial difficulties and sold Link Radio in 1950, undoubtedly due to the competitive pressure from much better funded Motorola.

 Once Motorola began producing FM equipment, they placed all emphasis on VHF FM and dropped advertising for conventional AM 2-Way products other than an occasional mention in brochures and advertising.